auroreRakoto/Farming-Game/README.md

 ✅ Tool selection UI with canvas, icons, and active tool indicator

 ## 🌟 Personal Feature
 🛠️ Advanced Pond Generator (Custom Editor Tool)
+🛠️ Advanced Water Generator (Procedural System)
 → Designed and implemented entirely outside the course
 → Integrated into the Unity Editor as a custom EditorWindow
 → Supports automatic generation of both square and circular ponds
 → Smart placement of custom tiles (center, edges, corners)
 → Greatly speeds up level design and iteration with the Tilemap system
+→ Originally started with a square/circular **Pond Generator** (Editor tool)
+→ Now diverging fully from the course into procedural terrain logic → Procedurally generates water zones using Perlin noise
+→ Upcoming: autotiling with custom **bitmask-based tile selector** (pure code, no RuleTile) → Lays the groundwork for future biome transitions and world generation systems
 ---

 ## 🎮 Current Progress